 I imagined God-honoring his public proclamation of faith perhaps saying “unto you Bongeziwe, I will show gracious love to thy thousandth generation.”
 I felt a sense of victory watching him spirit the audience to faith-filled music all the while keeping it vibrant.
 I felt a sense of godliness in the air as I tenderly contemplated the depth of his words, all the while swaying to the beat.
 His artwork is a victory for black people; sung in isiXhosa, the songs burnt into the souls of a multiracial crowd.
 The lyrics were sung unbroken, unedited and unexplained, all while conversing tenderly with his beloved maker.

 That afternoon I was reminded of my personal covenant & journey with God.
 I remembered an afternoon at the end of my high school days, walking up the mound to return to the hostel I called home.
 That day, I didn’t care much to march up with the rest of the hostel crew in time to select a larger lunch serving as a senior.
 Rather, I was consumed with anxiety, wondering what my first-year post high school would be like?
 Whom I would be(come)?
 The deep, soul wrenching thought of gaining the world and losing my soul, filled me with worry.

 I had been vehemently warned that many lost their faith along the way, ‘in university’.
 At the time, I had even contemplated going into missionary school for a year in the hopes of preserving my faith.
 I remember walking up that mound, my gutters had loosened, so my blue socks now cradled by my ankles instead of being knee-high.
 In that moment, I vividly remember pleading with God to never let go of me.
-Bongi’s track 8 Zunganikezeli takes me back to this monumental moment in my life.
+Bongi’s track 8 Zunganikezeli takes me back to that moment of private prayer.
 The lyrics to this song read: